What are Pakistan's blasphemy laws?

 A large majority of Pakistani people support the idea that blasphemers should be punished, but there is little understanding of what the religious scripture says as opposed to how the modern-day law is codified.

-The response to recent events suggests that they largely believe the law, as codified by the military regime of General Zia-ul Haq back in the 1980s, is in fact straight out of the Koran and therefore is not man-made.
+Many believe the law, as codified by the military regime of General Zia-ul Haq back in the 1980s, is in fact straight out of the Koran and therefore is not man-made.

 The bill was passed on to a parliamentary committee for vetting.
 It was withdrawn in February 2011 under pressure from religious forces as well as some opposition political groups.
-Given the growing religious conservatism in Pakistan, the government is wary about losing public support over the issue, correspondents say.